Facebook says drone ready for real-world testing later this year

 Because the planes must constantly move to stay aloft, they will circle a three-km (two-mile) radius, Parikh said.
 During the day, they will float up to 90,000 feet (30 km) and at night will drift down to 60,000 feet (20 km) to conserve energy.

-The drones are part of a program called Aquila, which is geared toward the 10 percent of the population that does not have any Internet access, executives said.
+The drones are part of a programme called Aquila, which is geared toward the 10 percent of the population that does not have any Internet access, executives said.

 Separately, Facebook a year ago launched Internet.org, an initiative to provide Internet access to the two-thirds of the world that do not have a reliable connection.